Jules Lefèvre: Research

-Lefèvre has been described as the "father of bioenergetics".
-His research on animal energetics began in 1893 and led to over a hundred communications and forty original papers published in prominent scientific journals.
-His 1911 Treatise on Bioenergetics was the first to define the science of the "animal machine", a term he introduced.
-In 1929, he further developed this field in Volume VIII of his Traité de physiologie normale et pathologique ("Treatise on Normal and Pathological Physiology").
+Lefèvre has been described by Christian de Rollepot as the "father of bioenergetics".
+His research on animal energetics began in 1893 and led to more than a hundred communications and forty papers.
+A 1932 notice stated that his 1911 Traité de Bioénergétique defined the science of the "animal machine", a term attributed to him.
+In 1929, he developed this work further in Volume VIII of his Traité de physiologie normale et pathologique ("Treatise on Normal and Pathological Physiology").

 Lefèvre conducted research on human thermoregulation using calorimetric techniques.
-Continuing earlier work by Bordier, he studied how the thermal conductivity of the skin changes with ambient temperature, observing that the outer layers of skin reduce conductivity in cold conditions, while deeper layers continue to receive thermal energy.
-In 1901, he reported that heat loss at 5 °C, due to internal skin warming, could be two to three times greater than predicted by Newton's law.
-His 1911 publication Chaleur animale et bioénergétique ("Animal heat and bioenergetics"), included detailed information on bioenergetics, body heat exchange, and metabolic heat production during rest and physical activity.
-Lefèvre also described the use of ergometers and methods for direct and indirect calorimetry, and examined the effects of clothing and circadian temperature variations in night workers.
+Building on earlier work by Bordier, he studied changes in the thermal conductivity of the skin in relation to ambient temperature.
+In 1901, he reported that heat loss at 5 °C, because of internal skin warming, could be two to three times greater than predicted by Newton's law.
+His 1911 publication Chaleur animale et bioénergétique included material on bioenergetics, body heat exchange, and metabolic heat production during rest and physical activity.
+Lefèvre also described ergometers and methods for direct and indirect calorimetry, and examined the effects of clothing and circadian temperature variation in night workers.

-Lefèvre's research focused on the mechanisms of thermoregulation, heat loss, and thermogenesis in mammals.
-He contributed to resolving debates regarding the role of heat in biological systems, demonstrating that heat production in organisms serves both as a byproduct of metabolic activity and as an essential function for maintaining constant core temperature, particularly in homeothermic animals.
-His work also established a relationship between heat loss and ambient temperature, showing that heat production accelerates as environmental temperature decreases.
+Lefèvre's work addressed thermoregulation, heat loss, and thermogenesis in mammals.
+A 1932 notice stated that he argued that heat production in organisms was both a byproduct of metabolism and a function in maintaining body temperature in homeothermic animals.
+The same account described his work on the relation between heat loss and ambient temperature, including the increase in heat production as environmental temperature decreases.